 - IGCSE Maths is examined by 2 papers

-- GCSE maths has a non-calculator paper (you need to do things like long-division.
+- GCSE Maths has a non-calculator paper (you need to perform maths questions without a calculator ie. long-division.)

-If you are not sure you can enroll on one and also get the second for an extra £29.
+If you are not sure about which of our Maths Courses to take, you can enroll on one and get the second course for only an additional £29.
 Talk to us if you want to do that.